bofrede/django-bootstrap-rm/README.md

 ## Dependency management and Virtual environment - Pipenv!

-(Pipenv)[https://pipenv.readthedocs.io/en/latest/] "automatically creates and manages a virtualenv for your projects, as well as adds/removes packages from your Pipfile as you install/uninstall packages.
+[Pipenv](https://pipenv.readthedocs.io/en/latest/) "automatically creates and manages a virtualenv for your projects, as well as adds/removes packages from your Pipfile as you install/uninstall packages.
 It also generates the ever-important Pipfile.lock, which is used to produce deterministic builds."

-Pipenv is the official package management tool (recommended by Python)[https://packaging.python.org/tutorials/managing-dependencies/#managing-dependencies].
+Pipenv is the official package management tool [recommended by Python](https://packaging.python.org/tutorials/managing-dependencies/#managing-dependencies).

 Python2 is still the default Python installation.